CharlieHasAHeart/AlltimeOps/.docs/prd.md

 ### SC-001: Clear Product Focus

-A new user can identify within one minute that the product is for lightweight personal-server operations.
+A new user can identify within one minute that the product is for personal-server operations from the primary navigation and Overview copy.

 ### SC-002: Minimal Navigation